specialtactics/laravel-api-boilerplate/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

 ## About Laravel API Boilerplate
-This is a boilerplate for writing API projects using Laravel.
-The aim of this project is to provide users with scaffolding and functionality which will make writing APIs quick, efficient and convenient.
+This is a boilerplate for writing RESTful API projects using Laravel.
+The aim of this project is to provide developers with scaffolding and functionality which will make writing APIs exceedingly quick, efficient and convenient.
+The principles of this boilerplate are to;

+ - Save developers considerable effort by using reasonable conventions
+ - Allow for everything the boilerplate provides to be easily and entirely customised to suit developer needs, through normal PHP inheritance
+   - As as well as allow developers to easily use the boilerplate functionality and mix it in with their own implementation
+ - Follow REST standards very closely
+ - Use existing Laravel features and existing Laravel add-on packages where possible
+ - Add many convenient features useful for writing APIs
+ - Maintain a high level of performance

+This boilerplate is designed to be used when starting a new API project.
+Therefore, instead of cloning the laravel repository, you should clone this one.

 ## Project Setup
 You can (and should) set this up in exactly the same way as laravel.
-Any extra setup steps are outlined below.
+The minimal installation steps for local development are outlined below, and you should consult the Laravel documentation for comprehensive Laravel configuration options.

 When setting up the project for the first time, please execute the following commands: